NYCParks-data/Structures/README.md

 ## Purpose of this document
-The purpose of this data product overview is to identify and describe the attributes within Structures that are derived from other data sources and are updated via an automated ETL script.
+The purpose of this data product overview is to identify and describe the attributes within Structures that are derived from other data sources and are updated internally via an automated ETL script.
 This document also identifies the source systems, tables, fields, as well as the owners of those source fields.